 I am not saying that the activities in Samui are bigger and better, but there are simply more options.
 On both islands there are great hikes, amazing viewpoints and beautiful beaches to discover and obviously things in Samui are touristy, but you will find it all.
 From zip lining to jet skiing and from a going to the cinema to visiting a zoo.
 Enjoy!
 Interested in hiking in Koh Tao?
 Click on the link for the best viewpoints.

 Accommodation Koh Tao vs Koh Samui

 Choosing where to stay can be a pretty though decision in Koh Samui, cause the options are endless.
-With so many little villages there are tons of budget options to choose from.
-If you are willing to spoil yourself and looking for luxury then this is your destination.
-All the well-respected big hotel chains can be found in Samui and stunning infinity pools and amazing sunset bars are waiting for you!
-Koh Tao is more like a backpacker heaven although there are a couple luxurious retreats as well.
-There are no hotel chains located on the island, just like Koh Tao itself the hotels and villas are boutique style!
-Click here for more information where to stay in Koh Tao.
+With so many little villages there are tons of budget options to choose from as well as luxury hotels in Koh Samui.
+If you are willing to spoil yourself and looking for luxury then this is your destination!
+Al lot of the well-respected big hotel chains can be found in Samui and stunning infinity pools and amazing sunset bars are waiting for you!
+Koh Tao is more like a backpacker heaven although times are changing a little.
+Where to stay in Koh Tao is definitely a little less complicated.
+There are a couple luxury resort in Koh Tao, but there are no hotel chains located on the island, just like Koh Tao itself the hotels and villas are boutique style!
+Click on the link to find the best area to stay in Koh Tao.

 Pic by: the Intercontinental, Koh Samui